In 2011, Methodist Services revitalized 4 of its 22 acres to establish Heritage Farm,

 Farm produce enriches the selection of foods, available through Methodist Services’ educational and residential programs.
 Program participants become more self-reliant by learning how to grow food, assisting with the Farm Market, and engaging in food preparation and nutrition workshops.
 Encouraging healthy eating habits and lifestyles, our farmers grow tomatoes, salad greens, cooking greens, cucumbers, root vegetables, herbs, berries, melons, sunflowers, zinnias,

 and much more.
-From mid-May to Mid-September, Heritage Farm’s weekly urban Farm Market sells fresh produce to residents, program participants, neighbors and the farm-to-table community.
+From mid-May to September, Heritage Farm’s weekly urban Farm Market sells fresh produce to residents, program participants, neighbors and the farm-to-table community.

 Heritage Farm practices sustainable farming methods.
 Sustainable agriculture is the practice